MagicPoulp/compose_with_retrofit_http_cache/README.md

 Classic :

-A classic clean Architecture is used with use cases.
+A classic clean Architecture is used with use cases, and a repository.
 One view model for the state with a loader
 One view model for the Users List.
 Data is fetched using retrofit and the JSON is parsed.
 Jetpack component Paging3 is used to load the page lazily.